Travel advice for Peru

 December is when summer starts in Peru, which means warmer temperatures along the coast and the beginning of the rainy season in the Andes and Amazon regions.
 If you’re heading to places like Lima or Mancora, you’ll find nice beach weather.
 But in the mountains, like Cusco or Machu Picchu, it’s transitioning from dry to wet season.

 Expect lush scenery but also the chance of rain, which could affect hiking and visibility.
-December is actually a busy time for tourists, especially around the holidays, so expect more crowds at popular sites.
+December is actually a busy time for tourists, especially around the vacations, so expect more crowds at popular sites.
 But on the plus side, you’ll get to experience some festive local celebrations.

 Learn more in-depth about the best time to visit Peru.